lvjiaxuan/release/README.md

 # For a specified tag.
 lvr changelog --tag=v0.0.2

-# For last tag only
-lvr changelog --tag=last

 # It means that CHANGELOG.md would contain more changes which could not be parsed by conventional commits.
 # Disable by default.
 lvr changelog --verbose